yaya-etiabi/yaya-etiabi.github.io/_posts/2025-04-06-imposter-syndrome-research.md

 It's no wonder that little voice of doubt can get pretty loud in this environment.

-## Taming the 'I'm Not Good Enough' Gremlin: Some Strategies
+## Taming the "I'm Not Good Enough" Gremlin: Some Strategies

 So, the feelings are real and common.
 But you don't have to let them run the show.
 Managing imposter syndrome is an ongoing process, but here are a few things that sometimes helped me, or that I try to remember: